 4. Long and Layered

-If you, like me, love your girl’s long locks, you might be resistant to cutting it.
+If you love your girl’s long locks as much as I love my daughter’s, you might be resistant to cutting them.
 But long, unkempt hair can start to look thin and dull.

-A way to give new life to your daughter’s hair, without cutting too much, is layers.
+Adding layers is a way to give new life to your daughter’s hair without cutting too much off.
 Layers will provide new depth and dimension to the hair.
 Subtle changes can make a huge difference!

 5. Sleek and Handsome

-An excellent place to start for any boy’s hair is something short and sleek.
-You can’t go wrong with this.
+An excellent place to start for your baby boy’s first haircut is with something short and sleek.

-It doesn’t require much maintenance, and your little guy is sure to look preschool-ready.
-Just check out this little man:
+A short haircut doesn’t require much maintenance, and your little guy is sure to look preschool-ready.
+Check out this simple and stylish look: